wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 @wenkokke: There's a great point.
 I'll grant @reviewer2 that CP is a *very non-standard* pi-calculus at best, and that most of its syntax is just a trick.
 HCP significantly improves the situation, and I believe I can prove that HCP is a truncation of BV which admits a mostly standard process calculus.

-TODO: @wenkokke weaken the claims regarding the correspondence with linear logic.
+- [ ] @wenkokke weaken the claims regarding the correspondence with linear logic.

 > I would say rather that CP has the saving grace that it is connected to GV, which exposes more clearly the linear functions inhabiting session types.
 There is a long history of linear functions inhabiting linear logic formulas, e.g., the thesis of Lafont that is not mentioned.